Frequently Asked Questions

 What Is EMDR?

 Eye Movement Desensitization and Reprocessing (EMDR) is a modern, powerful, and amazingly effective form of trauma therapy that utilizes the human mind's own natural, built-in abilities to desensitize an individual to distressing memories and events.
-With more than 30 years of continual refinement, clinical research, and real-world application behind the science of EMDR, it has rapidly become the face of modern trauma therapy, worldwide.
+With more than 30 years of continual refinement, peer-reviewed research, and real-world application behind it, EMDR has rapidly become the face of modern trauma therapy, worldwide.

-The American Psychiatric Association, the American Psychological Association, the International Society for Traumatic Stress Studies, the Substance Abuse and Mental Health Services Administration, the U.S. Department of Veterans Affairs, the U.S. Department of Defense, the World Health Organization among many other national and international organizations recognize EMDR therapy as an effective treatment.
+The American Psychiatric Association, the American Psychological Association, the International Society for Traumatic Stress Studies, the Substance Abuse and Mental Health Services Administration, the U.S. Department of Veterans Affairs, the U.S. Department of Defense, the World Health Organization among many other national and international organizations all recognize EMDR therapy as an effective treatment for PTSD, anxiety, and trauma.

 In practice, EMDR is a comprehensive therapy can be utilized across an incredibly wide spectrum of issues; Everything from simple, mild, recently-acquired anxieties to long-standing and deeply traumatic childhood experiences can be potentially resolved within relatively short periods of time, particularly when compared to other traditional therapy models.
-The list of specific uses for EMDR is rather long.
 To learn more about the science behind EMDR, its protocol-based practice, and benefits over other traditional forms of trauma therapy, click here.

 Isn't EMDR The Same Thing As Hypnotherapy / CBT?